Constitution of Poland

-Poland has had numerous previous constitutional acts.
+Poland (and its predecessor states) have had numerous constitutions throughout history; the 1505 Nihil novi was one of the first European constitutional acts.
 Historically, the most significant is the Constitution of 3 May 1791.

-Current constitution (1997)
+The Constitution

 New character of the nation

 The five years after 1992 were spent in dialogue about the new character of Poland.
 The nation had changed significantly since 1952 when the Constitution of the Polish People's Republic was instituted.
 A new consensus was needed on how to acknowledge the awkward parts of Polish history; the transformation from a one-party system into a multi-party one and from socialism towards a free market economic system; and the rise of pluralism alongside Poland's historically Roman Catholic culture.

 Old and new policies

 The attitude toward the past was articulated in the preamble, in which the citizens of Poland established a Republic "Recalling the best traditions of the First and the Second Republic, Obliged to bequeath to future generations all that is valuable from our over one thousand years' heritage ...
 Mindful of the bitter experiences of the times when fundamental freedoms and human rights were violated in our Homeland, ...".

 Many articles were written explicitly to rectify the wrongs of previous governments.
 Article 21 protects the rights of ownership and inheritance, but the post-World War II PKWN-decreed and implemented land reform was not invalidated.
 Article 23 thus established the family farm as the basis of the agricultural economy.
 Article 74 requires public officials to pursue ecologically sound public policy.
 Articles 39 and 40 prohibit the practices of forced medical experimentation, forbidding torture and corporal punishment, while Articles 50 and 59 acknowledge the inviolability of the home, the right to form trade unions, and to strike.